FAQ

 Nominations to the CHUST program 2024, will be announced by email in week 7, 2024.

-• When does the internship take place?
+• When will the internship take place?

 • Where can I do my CHUST internship?